 Japanese convenience stores on the other hand are the epitome of convenient and is one of the things that you’ll take for granted when you live in Japan and miss tremendously when you leave.

 1. Pay your bills

 Most of the Japanese banking services are not surprisingly all in Japanese.
 This also includes online banking.
 So, if you don’t speak the language, paying your bills can be a bit of a hassle.
 The most convenient solution is to head to a nearby kombini and pay your bills there.
-And since they’re open 24/7 so anytime that works for you will do.
+And since they’re open 24/7 anytime that works for you will do.

 2. Receive ordered goods